 Standards and procedures for the award of tenure and/or promotion are governed by the provisions of this Handbook.
-The Provost and/or the Academic Deans, or the VP of the Rabb School, may issue additional guidelines as may be necessary, consistent with the provisions of this Handbook.
+The Provost and/or the Academic Deans may issue additional guidelines as may be necessary, consistent with the provisions of this Handbook.
 Such guidelines are subject to review by the Committee on Faculty Rights and Responsibilities.
 Every effort will be made by participants and by the university to preserve the confidentiality of all deliberations concerning tenure and promotion.